vaersaagod/seomate/README.md

 ### previewEnabled [bool|array]
 *Default: `true`*
-Enable live SEO previews in the Control Panel for everything (true), nothing (false) or an array of section and/or category group handles.
+Enable SEO previews in the Control Panel for everything (true), nothing (false) or an array of section and/or category group handles.

+### previewLabel [string]
+*Default: "SEO Preview"*
+Defines the text label for the SEO Preview button and Preview Target (Craft 3.2.x only) inside the Control Panel.

 ### siteName [string|array|null]
 *Default: `null`*